A Law Office That Cares

 We call Ashley the traveling lawyer.
 While she continues to practice with our firm, she has left New York and travels the country in an RV along with her husband, 2 dogs and cat.
 Wherever she works from, she always brings a unique perspective to our clients from her adventures on the road.

-After working for a Marketing Research company for many years, Garry decided to semi-retire and is now employed by Patricia Rooney as a part-time assistant office manager and administrative assistant.
+After working for a Marketing Research company for many years, Garry decided to semi-retire and is now employed by Patricia Rooney as our office manager, paralegal and administrative administrative assistant.
 Garry takes care of the day-to-day office procedures, such as phones, scanning, filing, office supplies, banking and postal necessities.
-In addition, Garry is learning billing and invoicing.
+In addition, Garry takes care of billing and invoicing.
+Basically, Garry takes care of everything related to our law firm.

 Copyright © 2020 Patricia Rooney, P.C. - All Rights Reserved.